SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Speaking at almost a whisper, Fluttershy said, "I… have a… crush on Rainbow Dash…"

-Rarity replied, "Are you planning on asking her out?"
+"Are you planning on asking her out?"

 Fluttershy meekly said, "How?
 I can't ask her out, I've tried… I just choke and give up…"

-Rarity answered, "You know what you want; that's the first step.
+"You know what you want; that's the first step.
 You can work towards your goal, and I can help you."

 Fluttershy, in a more hopeful tone, asked, "How can you help?"

-Rarity answered, "I can help you build courage; you can pretend I'm Rainbow and ask me out."
+"I can help you build courage; you can pretend I'm Rainbow and ask me out."

 "You think it will work?"
-Fluttershy asked.

-"It's worth a shot, isn't it, you'll never ask her out if you don't try," Rarity answered.
-"Besides, maybe she likes you and will ask you out first; that's how it happened to me and Pinkie.
+"It's worth a shot, isn't it, you'll never ask her out if you don't try, besides, maybe she likes you and will ask you out first; that's how it happened to me and Pinkie.
 I was about to ask her out, when she said she wanted to say something, and asked me out first."

 "You really think she might like me already?"
-Fluttershy asked.

 "Didn't I see her wing around you earlier tonight?"
-Rarity asked.

 "Well yes, she put her wing around me and I leaned into it, then she tensed up and removed her wing.
 I don't know what I did wrong, I thought…" Fluttershy trailed off.

 "I think she removed her wing because of me.
 I was looking at her when she tensed up; she's probably just self-conscious about being affectionate in public.
-You know Rainbow," Rarity said.
+You know Rainbow."

-Fluttershy asked, "You really think I can ask her out?"
+"You really think I can ask her out?"

-"Yes, I believe in you," Rarity replied.
+"Yes, I believe in you."

 Fluttershy in a determined tone, asked, "When can we practice?"

 "How about tomorrow?
-We probably shouldn't spend all night in Pinkie's bathroom; they'll probably wonder where we went," Rarity answered.
+We probably shouldn't spend all night in Pinkie's bathroom; they'll probably wonder where we went."

-"Sounds good," Fluttershy said.
-"And Rarity?"
+"Sounds good, and Rarity?"

-"Yes, darling," Rarity replied.
+"Yes, darling."

 "Thank you," Fluttershy said, holding Rarity a bit tighter.